Fidge123/DSAbot/README.md

 ## Run tests

-Use the following command to run tests and generate coverage
+Use the following command to run tests and generate coverage.

 ```sh-session
 pipenv run test
 ```

-After that it is possible to generate a coverage report by running
+To generate a coverage report run the command below.

 ```sh-session
 pipenv run cov